What Is Duchenne Muscular Dystrophy?

 - Stand and walk as much as possible.
-Being upright will keep your child’s bones strong and his spine straight.
-Braces or standing walkers can make it easier for him to stand and get around.
+Being upright will keep your child’s bones strong and their spine straight.
+Braces or standing walkers can make it easier for them to stand and get around.

 - Eat right.
 There's no special diet for children with DMD, but healthy foods can prevent weight problems or help with constipation.
 Work with a dietitian to make sure your child eats the right balance of nutrients and calories each day.
 You may need to see a specialist if your child has trouble swallowing.

 - Stay active.
-Exercise and stretches can keep your child’s muscles and joints limber and help him feel better.
-A physical therapist can teach him how to exercise safely without overworking.
+Exercise and stretches can keep your child’s muscles and joints limber and help them feel better.
+A physical therapist can teach them how to exercise safely without overworking.

 - Find support.
 Other families living with DMD can be great resources for advice and understanding about life with the disease.
 Find a local support group or explore online discussion boards.
 It may also help you to talk about your feelings with a psychologist or counselor.

 What to Expect

-As your child gets older, his muscles will become weaker and he most likely won’t be able to walk.
+As your child gets older, their muscles will become weaker and they most likely won’t be able to walk.
 Many boys with DMD will need a wheelchair by the time they are 12 years old to help them get around.
 Although some kids live only into their teens, the outlook for this condition is much better than it used to be.
 Today, young adults with DMD can go to college, have careers, marry, and start families.

 Scientists are also testing new ways to treat the genes that cause DMD.
 These treatments might soon improve the outlook for even more for people with DMD.
 In 2019, the FDA approved golodirsen injection (Vyondys 53,) as the first treatment for DMD in patients with a confirmed mutation amenable to exon 53 skipping and in 2014, officials in Europe approved ataluren (Translarna) as the first drug to treat the genetic cause of DMD.
 A few other gene therapies may soon be ready for sale in the U.S.